Donna Walker – Headteacher

 Glenn Robson – Head of Outreach and Behaviour Support Service

 Since leaving Durham University with a BA Hons in Education 18 years ago, Glenn Robson has spent his whole career working with children and young people.
 He began his career as a Primary School Teacher in County Durham before beginning work in Sunderland, where he worked within a multi-agency team, focused on supporting disadvantaged children and young people at risk of social and/or educational exclusions.
 During this period Glenn also completed a Postgraduate Degree in Social Emotional and Behavioural Difficulties as well as a Diploma in Advice and Guidance.
 He now leads the Behaviour Support Service, as well as being an accredited Advanced Team Teach Trainer and Mental Health First Aider.
 He passionately believes in ensuring all schools, learners and parents he works with, receive the highest quality of support in order to achieve the best possible outcomes and he is committed to delivering this through a proactive approach with all stakeholders.

-Caroline has worked as Business Manager within the Link School since July 2013, prior to that she worked in the school office.
+Caroline has worked as Business Manager and more recently Director of Finance and Premises, within the Link School since July 2013, prior to that she worked in the school office.
 Earlier in her career Caroline worked for Sunderland City Council as a finance officer and local authority auditor.
 Caroline has achieved both the Diploma in School Business Management and the Certificate in School Business Management.
 She is also a member of the Institute of Chartered Secretaries and Administrators and the Association of Accountancy Technicians.
 Caroline is responsible for the business function within school and manages a small administration and facilities team.
 She is also a member of the Management Committee and is very interested in the strategic direction of the school.
 Caroline strongly believes that our learners deserve the best and aims to ensure that by effective financial and resource management the school can ensure that learners have the best opportunities possible.